Get to Know Joseph Smith Part 7: Joseph Waits

 Joseph and Emma

-Eventually, Joseph and Emma met and began a friendship.
-As the friendship blossomed Emma’s parents became concerned about the couple’s involvement.
-They had hoped that Emma would marry one of the local more prosperous young men and Issac had become distrustful of Joseph’s role in the treasure hunt.
+It was there that Joseph met Isaac’s 21 year old daughter, Emma Hale.
+As their friendship blossomed Emma’s parents, particularly her father, became concerned about the couple’s involvement.
+They had hoped that Emma would marry a more established and prosperous young men.
+He also distrusted Joseph’s role in the treasure hunt.

-Continue reading with Getting to Know Joseph Part 8: Joseph Receives the Plates
+Continue reading with Getting to Know Joseph Smith Part 8: He Receives the Plates

-Image credit: Screenshot of The Church of Jesus Christ of Latter-day Saints film Joseph Smith: Prophet of the Restoration Watch it here
+Image credit: Screenshots of The Church of Jesus Christ of Latter-day Saints film Joseph Smith: Prophet of the Restoration Watch it here